Raft Guide Training Course

 **If you are already a certified river guide, you will still be required to attend certain days of our raft guide training course and become proficient on our local rivers.
 There is a fee associated with this training depending on your experience and whether or not you have gained trip leader status.
 Please call for more information and ask for John “Vito” Covelli.

 The White Water Rescue Technician Level I course is optional for raft guides but required for guiding our whitewater trips.
-It will be held May 29, 30, 31.
 This physically challenging course will be conducted by Bill Dvorak, a Rescue Level 3 international certified instructor.
 This course is an intense class containing some classroom instruction and three days of developing and practicing water rescue skills.
 There is also a night time exercise.
 The initial emphasis is on developing self-rescue skills.
 Other objectives include an in-depth look at: safety, line in water contact rescue, handling hazards and obstacles, understanding water dynamics and using basic rescue equipment.
 Classes start at 8:30 am.

 Equipment Requirements & Course Information: